Double-Auction Mechanisms for Resource Trading Markets: Price-anticipating Scenario -- Stackelberg Formulation

-We apply the above theorem to derive explicit expressions for the lower bound on the efficiency when the link-cost function is the polynomial $bx^n$.
-We start with the simplest case of quadratic link-cost, i.e., $V(x)=bx^2$ where $b>0$.
-We then have $v(x)=2bx$ so that $v^{-1}(y)=\frac{y}{2b}$.
+\textbf{Polynomial link-cost functions:} We apply the above theorem to derive explicit expressions for the lower bound on the efficiency when the link-cost function is polynomial, i.e., $V(x)=ax^n$ where $a>0$.
+We start with the case of quadratic link-cost $V(x)=ax^2$.
+We then have $v(x)=2ax$ so that $v^{-1}(y)=\frac{y}{2a}$.
 Thus, using (\ref{poa_bound_equn}), we obtain

 Thus, when the link-cost is quadratic, the worst-case efficiency loss for any linear user pay-off is no more that $25\%$.